The Faculty Council [Click here to see corresponding section of the Bylaws]

 - Educational Policy and University Standards Committee.
 The Educational Policy and University Standards (EPUS) Committee considers and recommends policies on education and academic and procedural standards.

 - Ethnic Minority Affairs Committee.
 The Ethnic Minority Affairs Committee (EMAC) considers concerns of ethnic minority faculty.

-- Gay, Lesbian, Bisexual, Transgender and Intersexed Committee.
+- Gay, Lesbian, Bisexual and Transgender Issues.
 The Gay, Lesbian, Bisexual and Transgender Issues (GLBTI) Committee considers concerns of gay, lesbian, bisexual and transgender faculty.

 - Communications Committee.
 The Communications Committee considers communication of information regarding the University of Colorado within the University and to the broader communities impacted by the University.

 - Personnel and Benefits Committee.
 The Personnel Committee considers policies in the general area of university faculty personnel and benefits.

 The Faculty Council may establish other committees as necessary.
 Standing committees can be created or dissolved only with a constitutional amendment.

 1. Membership and Organization.
 The membership and organization of each committee is described in the Bylaws.
 The chair of each committee becomes a member of the Faculty Council upon election as chair.
 Terms of committee members shall be three years, with renewal possible for an additional three-year term.
 At least one year without membership must follow each pair of three-year terms.
 Terms of the representatives from a given campus shall be staggered.
 The chair of the Faculty Council shall be an ex officio member of all Faculty Council committees.
 The structure of special committees and other bodies established by Faculty Council may vary.